INSIDE: All you need to know to find the best New York dessert places.

 These are some Dessert rules I came across.
 (Source unknown)

-Everyone should know these ‘rules’ before setting off on an American vacation.
+It’s the law that everyone should know these ‘rules’ before setting off on an American vacation.

 Rule 1: If no one sees you eat it, it has no calories.